Sindry-Manufacturing/rotoforge/README.md

 There is a video assembly guide for this printer modification [here](https://www.youtube.com/watch?v=yMjR5zOKrdI&t=20s&ab_channel=Rotoforge)
 There are ongoing blogs and technical details on development of the hardware, physics and materials science involved in this project [here](https://dailyrotoforge.blogspot.com/)

+## Safety
+**This printer mod is LOUD and can create high speed flying debris (the wheel at full speed stores as much energy as a .357 magnum bullet).
+Wear eye/face/body/ear protection while the printer is in operation.
+If you choose not to do this, I would recommend enclosing the printer to protect you and your property and family.
+If you choose to operate the printer without these safety measures, you do so at your own risk.**